tastycode-dev/tastycode-dev.github.io/_posts/2023-08-07-tasty-cpp-memory-layout-of-std-string.md

 The _buffer_ is a [null terminated string](https://en.wikipedia.org/wiki/Null-terminated_string) well known in C.

+`TastyString` occupies 24 bytes, which is only 3x more than **fundamental types** such as `void *`, `size_t`, or `double`.
+This means that `TastyString` is cheap to copy or pass by value as a function argument.
+What is not cheap, however, is (1) copying the buffer, especially when the string is long, and (2) allocating a buffer for a new, even small, copy of the string. -->

 ## Small Strings

-Let's get some intuition about why various implementation allocate different amount of memory for the same object.

-The members of `TastyString` contain only auxiliary data, while the actual data is stored in the buffer.
-It seems inefficient to reserve 24 or 32 bytes for auxiliary data (and allocate extra dynamic memory) when the actual data is smaller than that, isn't it?
+The members of `TastyString` and `std::string` contain only the _auxiliary data_, while the _actual data_ (characters) is stored in the buffer.
+It seems inefficient to reserve 24 or 32 bytes for the auxiliary data when the actual data is smaller than that, isn't it?

-**Small String Optimization.** This optimization, also known as SSO, is to keep the actual data in the auxiliary region (when it is small enough).
-This way `std::string` objects become cheap to copy and construct (almost like fundamental types ...) as we don't allocate dynamic memory.
+**Small String Optimization.** This optimization, also known as SSO, is to store the actual data in the auxiliary region (when it is small enough).
+This way `std::string` becomes cheap to copy and construct (almost like fundamental types such as `void *`, `size_t`, or `double`) as we don't allocate any dynamic memory.
 This technique is popular among various implementations, however is not a part of the C++ Standard.

 It makes sense now why some implementations increase the auxiliary region to 32 bytes --- to store bigger strings in the auxiliary region before switching into the regular mode which dynamically